turgu1/esp32-scheme-vm/README.md

 ## Installation

-Here are the informations to get a development environment that will allow for both host (linux or OSX) and ESP32 scheme programming with this PicoBit implementation (A Microsoft Windows context of development will eventually be documented):
+Here are the steps to get a development environment that will allow for both host (linux or OSX) and ESP32 scheme programming with this PicoBit implementation (A Microsoft Windows context of development will eventually be documented):